Jorge Risquet

 Jorge Risquet Valdés-Saldaña (6 May 1930 – 28 September 2015) was a Cuban revolutionary and politician.
-He participated in the Sierra Maestra guerrilla campaign during the Cuban Revolution and became later involved in the Angola Civil War.
-He also participated in peace negotiations between Angola and South Africa, which led to the independence of Namibia and contributed to the release of Nelson Mandela and the end of apartheid.
+He participated in the Sierra Maestra guerrilla campaign against the government of Fulgencio Batista during the Cuban Revolution, and later became involved in the Angolan Civil War.
+He assisted in peace negotiations between Angola and South Africa, which led to the independence of Namibia and contributed to the release of Nelson Mandela and the end of apartheid.
 He was member of the Politburo of the Communist Party of Cuba from 1980 to 1991.

-Early life and political career
+Early life

-Risquet grew up in a poor family living in a solar, or a tenement home where a family lived in one room and shared a bathroom with other families.
+Risquet grew up in a poor family living in a solar, or a tenement home, where a family lived in one room and shared a bathroom with other families.
 Living in poverty, both of Risquet's parents worked in the tobacco industry and developed a relationship in the Cuban Communist Party, in turn radicalizing Risquet in his youth.

+Political career

-Risquet also was politically active in Guatemala, where he represented Latin America in the World Federation of Democratic Youth until the U.S. backed coup in 1954.
-In Guatemala, Risquet met Argentine doctor and late Cuban revolutionary Ernesto "Che" Guevara.
-During Batista's rule, Risquet was subjected to torture and imprisoned for five months, due to his leadership in the Popular Socialist Party (PSP).
-Risquet then fought in the Cuban Revolution, starting in 1958, leading Risquet to become an important figure within the new revolutionary government.
+Risquet was politically active in Guatemala, where he represented Latin America in the World Federation of Democratic Youth until the US-backed coup there in 1954.
+In Guatemala, Risquet met Argentine doctor and later leader of the Cuban Revolution, Ernesto "Che" Guevara.
+During Batista's rule in Cuba, Risquet was subjected to torture and imprisoned for five months, due to his leadership in the Popular Socialist Party (PSP).

+Risquet fought in the Cuban Revolution, starting in 1958.
+After Batista was finally overthrown, Risquet became an important figure within the new revolutionary government under Fidel Castro.

-Representing Cuba, in October 1964 Risquet met with Nikita Khrushchev in regards to getting greater Soviet support for Cuba in the face of American hegemony.
+In October 1964, Risquet represented Cuba in a meeting with Nikita Khrushchev in regards to getting greater Soviet support for Cuba in the face of American hegemony.
 This meeting fell apart, as Khrushchev was not receptive to aiding Cuba, and, according to Risquet himself, "the tone was bitter."
 Upon his return from Africa in 1967, Risquet was in multiple government roles, including Minister of Labor, where he led public policy of lambasting Cuban women that stayed at home, rather than committing to working.
 He additionally worked as an advisor to Raúl Castro in 1991.